| | | | | |

 In real racing, you’ll move your head which makes you physically align yourself with the corner’s apex to the exit line.

-Scott explains vision so much better than I do, suffice it to say, it’s exactly the same approach in VR.
+Scott explains vision so much better than I do – the gist is that it’s exactly the same approach in VR.
 You are then, practising the habits you need to drive on a real track successfully.

 Your sensitivity to track detail